 Central cord syndrome is more common among elderly perspons with long-standing cervical spondylosis but it can occur in younger persons with injuries.

 Location of fibers in the spinal cord

-Central cord syndrome is usually the result of trauma to the spinal cord that causes central cord syndrome.
-The most common mode of injury is hyperextension in a patient with long-standing cervical spondylosis.
-The spinal cord is pinched by the ligamentum flavum or anterior compression by the osteophytes.
+Although there might not be broken bones, there is trauma to the spinal cord that causes central cord syndrome.
+The most common mode of injury is hyperextension of the cord.
+The spinal cord is pinched by a ligament called the ligamentum flavum or anterior compression by the osteophytes.

 The vertebral discs can herniate and cut off function.
 Sometimes, central cord syndrome may be a result of fracture dislocation and compression fracture, especially if the spinal cord is congenitally narrow.
-Central cord syndrome can also be caused by hematomas and blood build-up.
+Central cord syndrome can also be caused by hematomas and blood build-up around the cord.